Scientific Name

 How to Grow and Care

-These plants develop a new set of leaves every year, with new leaves emerging in the fall and growing through the winter and into the summer.
+These plants develop a new set of leaves every year, with new leaves emerging in the fall, growing through winter, and continuing into summer.
 Lithops will go dormant in late summer, and water should be severely restricted to prevent bursting leaves.
-The flowers appear near the end of summer or fall, first showing up as a small bud forcing its way between the leaves, and growth will begin again.
+The flowers appear near the end of summer or fall, first showing up as small buds that force their way between the leaves, and growth will begin again.
 It's safe to water during this period.
 Heading into the winter, the leaves will still be growing, but you should stop watering, even as the older leaves shrivel up and encase the new growth.
-In the spring, it's safe to begin lightly watering again as the plant begins to grow again, heading toward its summer dormancy period and the emergence of new leaves in the fall.
+In the spring, it's safe to start watering lightly again as the plant begins to grow, heading toward its summer dormancy period and the emergence of new leaves in the fall.

 See more at How to Grow and Care for Lithops.